andreas0x41/coding-tutorial-obsidian/content/Python/1 General/5 Datatypes.md

 | [[5 Datatypes#Dictionary\|Dictionary]] | Yes     | Yes (keys, values, or both) | Keys     | No      | Key-value pair storage and lookups         |
 | [[5 Datatypes#Range\|Range]]           | No      | Yes                         | Yes      | Yes     | Generating sequences of numbers            |
 | [[5 Datatypes#Generator\|Generator]]   | No      | Yes                         | No       | No      | Efficient iteration over large datasets    |

 ### Mutable

 A mutable object can be modified after it is created.
 This means you can change, add, or remove parts or all of its content without creating a new object.
 For example, you can change the value of the second item in a list, but you can not change the value of the second item in a tuple or string.
-All basic datatypes are actually immutable, so every time it seems like their value is changed, actually a completely new object with the new value is created.
+All basic datatypes are actually immutable.
+You can find the difference in behaviour between a mutable and immutable variable [[6 Variables#Mutability Behaviour|here]].

 ### Iterable

 An iterable is any object that can return its elements one at a time, allowing it to be used in a loop (e.g., `for` loops).

 ### Indexing

 Indexing refers to accessing individual elements of a sequence using their position (index).
 Python uses zero-based indexing, meaning the first element has an index of `0`, second one has an index of `1`...
 You can also start indexing from the end of the sequence using negative numbers starting from -1, so the last element has an index of `-1`, the second last has an index of `-2`...
 A [[5 Datatypes#Dictionary|dictionary]] does not have classic ordered indexing with numbers.
 Instead, each element is a combination of key and value, and you use the key instead of an index

 ```python